Anthem argues for 60 days to save merger with balky Cigna

-WILMINGTON, Del./WASHINGTON (Reuters) - Health insurer Anthem Inc (ANTM.N) asked a Delaware judge on Monday to give it more time to try to win approval for a merger with rival Cigna Corp (CI.N), which is seeking to end the deal and collect a $1.85 billion break-up fee.
+WILMINGTON, Del./WASHINGTON (Reuters) - Health insurer Anthem Inc asked a Delaware judge on Monday to give it more time to try to win approval for a merger with rival Cigna Corp, which is seeking to end the deal and collect a $1.85 billion break-up fee.

 Anthem asked Vice Chancellor Travis Laster of Delaware's Court of Chancery to grant a 60-day preliminary injunction that would prevent Cigna from terminating the $54 billion deal that would create the largest U.S. health insurer.